 Acne isn't life-threatening, but it can be upsetting and disfiguring and cause psychosocial problems.
 Acne can also lead to serious and permanent scarring.

 Hormones can cause an outbreak of pimples, or increase the number you get.
 The hormones that are active during puberty also trigger your sebaceous glands to grow and produce more sebum.
 Sebaceous glands are highly sensitive to hormone changes.
 The hormones with the greatest effect on the oil glands are the androgens, the male hormones.
 Both men and women have androgens, but men have more.

 In women, these hormones can also cause acne during the menstrual cycle, and that's why women often find that acne continues into adulthood.

 Eating junk food and chocolate normally has nothing to do with acne.
 Greasy hair and skin also don’t directly cause acne on their own, but they're often a sign of overactive sebaceous glands, which can cause acne.
-Research suggests that stress may worsen existing acne, but it doesn't cause it.
+Research suggests that stress may worsen existing acne, but it doesn't cause it directly.